 6. Self-employment start and end dates

-In order to inform its small business compliance activities and allow help to be provided early in the business lifecycle, HMRC says it needs to know accurate start dates for each self-employed business.
+To inform its small business compliance activities and allow help to be provided early in the business lifecycle, HMRC says it needs to know accurate start dates for each self-employed business.

 The idea is to make completion of the start and end date fields on the Self Assessment tax return mandatory.

-As we know, Self Assessment tax returns are not submitted within the first year of the business life, so providing the start date will probably not give additional useful information to HMRC.
+As we know, Self Assessment tax returns are not submitted within the first year of business life, so providing the start date will probably not give additional useful information to HMRC.

 Is it worth it?

-Mainly, the data required by HMRC will be used for policy making.
+Mainly, the data required by HMRC will be used for policy-making.

-Jon Stride, vice-chair of ATT’s technical steering group, said: "This consultation deserves serious consideration and it is far too important to be left to just tax boffins".
+Jon Stride, the vice-chair of ATT’s technical steering group, said: "This consultation deserves serious consideration and it is far too important to be left to just tax boffins".

 Stride also mentioned that "It has been introduced as a Stage 2 consultation, meaning that it has skipped the critical first stage of setting out objectives for public debate.
-Its focus therefore is on identifying the best options rather than on exploring the merits of creating what looks in effect like a rolling business census."
+Its focus, therefore, is on identifying the best options rather than on exploring the merits of creating what looks in effect like a rolling business census."